CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 Yes!
 You do not need previous coding or design experience, just bring yourself, a laptop and enthusiasm to learn.
 This class is suitable for beginners.

 We do ask that participants be at least 16 years old of age to join this class.

+If you are a parent and think your child would be interested, you may gauge their interest by asking the following questions:

+* TODO
+* TODO
+* TODO

 ##What do I need to bring?
 You just have to bring your __laptop and charger__ for this class.
 Any type of laptop or operating system works (Mac, Windows, Linux, etc).